loregamer/bg3-sounds-converter/app2.md

 ## Overview

-The new `app2.py` will be a streamlined script focused solely on building a comprehensive dictionary of decoded BNK files for easy parsing.
-Unlike the original GUI application, this will be a command-line tool that extracts and organizes the sound data into a structured JSON format.
+The new `app2.py` is an application focused on building a comprehensive dictionary of decoded BNK files for easy parsing.
+It is implemented as a GUI tool that extracts and organizes the sound data into a structured JSON format.

-## Key Differences from Original `app.py`
+## Key Features

-- No GUI components - pure command-line interface
+- User-friendly GUI interface
+- Path configuration storage that remembers locations between sessions
 - Focused only on BNK decoding and dictionary building
 - Outputs structured JSON data instead of organizing files
 - Simplified workflow without audio conversion functionality
-- Command-line arguments for flexibility
+- Multi-threaded processing for better performance

 ## Required Dependencies